jdmwhite/grasslands/lithology.md

 Interactive viewer, clipped to only show quartzite dominated soils within the Pretoria Group: https://jdmwhite.users.earthengine.app/view/site-selection-quartz

-Aspect is a derived product from the Shuttle Radar Topography Mission (SRTM).
+Aspect is a derived product from the Shuttle Radar Topography Mission (SRTM) digital elevation model.
 The categories used to convert degrees to cardinal directions are:

 | Degrees  | Cardinal directions |
 | ------------- | ------------- |